KiCADNexus/TurboCase/README.md

   --show-pcb SHOW_PCB   Show the PCB placeholder by default [default false] --lid {cap,inner-fit}
                         Lid construction model
+  --template {base,gridfinity}
-  --verbose, -v         Show log messages
+                        Name of the template to use --verbose, -v         Show log messages
   --debug               Display a lot of debugging info
 ```